 INLINE functions defined in “GlobalMacro.h” are not unit tested

 Buffer pointer initialization could hang if adc conversion did not complete.
 Consider adding a timeout and possible setting of NTC 0x33 bit 1.

+ADC component outputs the ADC calibration compensation which is in turn used by Current Measurement to correct its offset volt .
+This is implementation done across two components.
+The measured currents from ADC and conversion from counts to volts is not done in this component as described by the FDD but current measurement component.

 Revision Control Log